 Flashlight – Shedding additional light on the subject sometimes helps.

 Doggy Shammy – Downpours, puddles, a spontaneous splash at the beach … Buster even fell in a lake once!
-Sometimes dogs get wet, and when you need to get them dry again a doggy shammy works great and packs up small.
+Sometimes dogs get wet, and when you need to get them dry again a microfiber towel works great and packs up small.

-Extra Leash – We always keep an extra leash on hand, just in case one of ours breaks, or we come across a lost dog who needs a little help getting back home.
+Extra Leash – We always keep an extra leash on hand, just in case one of ours breaks.
+It’s also great if you come across a lost dog who needs a little help getting back home.

-Photos of your Pet: In case something happens and your pet gets separated from you, you can organize a quick search party if you have a photo to pass around.
+Photos of your Pet: In case your pet gets separated from you, you can organize a quick search party if you have a photo to pass around.

 As you can tell, when it comes to your pets’ well-being, being prepared can make all the difference.
 Before your next road trip, be sure you have all the pet travel essentials in the car and ready to go.

 Are you planning a pet friendly vacation?
-What’s on your packing list?
+What else is on your packing list?